Business as usual: Most Switches are unaffected by COVID-19 Find out more

 A typical short term cash advance is approved within hours.
 Payday loans are the best example of the practice, and remain one of the most popular loan types.
 However, if you need more money for, say, an exotic holiday on a whim or urgent bathroom renovation, you might wish to consider other available options rather than short term loans.
 For one thing, their interest rates are lower by far.

 For example, overdrafts have proven to be one of the most beneficial cash loans available, as the interest rates are to be paid only on the money you use.
 No matter the maximum amount; you get to repay only the amount you actually need.
-On the other hand, overdraft interest rates are higher than other loas', but this drawback is usually less important than the actual benefits this loan type offers.
+On the other hand, overdraft interest rates are higher than other loans, but this drawback is usually less important than the actual benefits this loan type offers.

 Banks offering personal loans include ASB, BankDirect, BNZ, Co-operative Bank, Kiwibank, SBS Bank, TSB Bank, and Westpac.
-If you would rather not deal with a bank, remember that there are numerous finance institutions offering loans to a wide audience.
+If you'd rather not deal with a bank, remember that there are numerous finance institutions offering loans to a wide audience.
 Some of them include Advaro Finance, Aotea Finance, Consumer Finance, Diners Club, Dorchester Group, FAI Money, Finance Direct, Finance Now, Financepoint, Financial Holdings, Future Finance, Gem, Gilrose Finance, Instant Finance, Mutual Credit Finance, Nova Medical Finance, NZ Loan, NZCU Employees, Paraloan (for people with physical disabilities), Pronto Finance, and Toyota Financial Services.

 If you need money to repay an existing debt, a debt consolidation loan just might happen to be the best of the personal cash loans.
 Namely, it combines your outstanding debts into a single loan and the repayments are to be made through one regular payment as opposed to weekly, fortnightly, and monthly repayments typical for short term loans.